an-electric-sheep/4gif/README.md

 ---

-Goal: Squeeze out maxium quality / resolution out of the 3MiB limit
+Goal: Squeeze maxium quality and/or resolution out of the 3MiB limit

 Available resolution/compression quality tradeoffs: